 - Adorable Villages Near San Jose del Pacifico Oaxaca

-- The Complete Guide to San Jose del Pacifico Oaxaca & Beyond in 2022
+- The Complete San Jose del Pacifico Oaxaca Travel Guide

 How to Get to San Jose del Pacifico Oaxaca By Bus

-San Jose del Pacifico Oaxaca is located midway between Oaxaca city and the rustic Oaxaca coastline dotted with heavenly beach towns.
-There are two bus companies that run between the city and the coast.
-Both Eclipse 70 and Lineas Unidas make stops and take a quick break in San Jose del Pacifico.
+San Jose del Pacifico Oaxaca is located midway between Oaxaca City and the rustic coastline dotted with some of Oaxaca’s best beach towns.
+There are two bus companies that run between Oaxaca City and the coast: Eclipse 70 and Lineas Unidas.
+Each bus company makes stops and takes a quick break in San Jose del Pacifico.

-These small mini vans twist through the mountains and are sometimes called “vomit comets.”
+These small minivans twist through the mountains and are referred to as “vomit comets.”
 If you get motion sickness, it’s best to take some kind of tablet before the ride, like Dramamine.
 I’ve witnessed many people getting sick on these speedy vans, including a woman who literally puked in my removed shoe.

-Oaxaca City to San Jose del Pacifico By Bus
+Oaxaca to San Jose del Pacifico By Bus

-For some reason, I always gravitated to Lineas Unidas.
+For some reason, I always gravitated to using Lineas Unidas bus company.
 Here’s detailed information on the route between Oaxaca, Pochutla, and Zipolite.

 Zipolite to San Jose del Pacifico By Bus

-Here’s the most recent schedule on Zipolite to San Jose del Pacifico Oaxaca by Lineas Unideas.
+Here’s the most recent schedule in Zipolite to San Jose del Pacifico Oaxaca by Lineas Unideas.
 Make sure to verify the bus schedule at the tiny terminal before departure.

 Monday to Thursday | Friday to Sunday |